Best Ski Helmets with Speakers and Bluetooth

 For a more budget-friendly option that’s still a top performer, check out the Bern Watts EPS Snow (Find It Here).
-Retailing for $100, the Bern Watts delivers comfort, style, and safety at the right price.
+Retailing for just over $100, the Bern Watts thinshell model delivers comfort, style, and safety at the right price.
 Plus, it comes equipped with high-quality Bern Watts headphones, eliminating the need to uncomfortably wear your earbuds under your helmet.
 It’s also a 2-for-1 helmet; as it’s certified to be a bike helmet as well, you can switch out the detachable liner for a lighter liner and use it to go biking in warmer weather.
 With an all-around ventilation system, the Bern Watts ensures your helmet stays dry and fresh all day long.
 The only caveat is the helmet’s visor shape—which we absolutely love!—but does limit your goggle options a bit.
 (Just be sure to look for goggles that are a bit narrower in shape in case you choose this helmet).
 All in all, though, this helmet delivers excellent value for its price and it’s truly one of our favorites.
 The helmet comes in a wide range of sizes to maximize comfort—S-M, L-XL, and XXL-XXXL.
 Its color offerings include leaf green, matte black, matte navy blue, satin white, matte black / matte cordova, matte grey / black, and satin orange.
 Whether you use it to bike or ski, it’s a fail proof option for all sports. (here)